cssr-tools/pymm/README.md

 pip install -r dev-requirements.txt
 ```

-See the [_OpenFOAM page_](https://openfoam.org/download/13-ubuntu/), where from OpenFOAM-12 the simulator is available via apt get.
+See the [_OpenFOAM page_](https://openfoam.org/download/13-ubuntu/), where from OpenFOAM-12 the simulator is available via apt get, and OpenFOAM-13 is the latest release.

 ## Running pymm
 You can run _pymm_ as a single command line: